Post Doctorate RA - Chemical Engineer

 Battelle Memorial Institute (BMI) at Pacific Northwest National Laboratory (PNNL) is an Affirmative Action/Equal Opportunity Employer and supports diversity in the workplace.
 All employment decisions are made without regard to race, color, religion, sex, national origin, age, disability, veteran status, marital or family status, sexual orientation, gender identity, or genetic information.
 All BMI staff must be able to demonstrate the legal right to work in the United States.
 BMI is an E-Verify employer.
 Learn more at jobs.pnnl.gov.

 Candidates must have received a PhD within the past five years (60 months) or within the next 8 months from an accredited college or university.

 Experience in kinetic reactor design, atmospheric chemistry, and process control instrumentation are required.

-Preferred Education - A PhD degree in chemical engineering, chemistry, radiochemistry, or related field is required.
+Preferred Education: A PhD degree in chemical engineering, chemistry, radiochemistry, or related field (or near completion of such a degree) is required.
 Cumulative GPA of 3.5 or higher preferred.

 Organization and Job ID

 Job ID: 307837

 Group: Chemistry of Nuclear Materials